sdsnake/GradeBook-/README.md

 # GradeBook-
 C# console application to calculate average maximum minimum grades.
+This project allowed me to familiarize myself with the C # syntax and TDD method.

 prerequisite : Dotnet Core sdk